Find Affordable College Courses

 Corvallis, OR

-Our analysis found Oregon State University to be the best value school for mechanical engineering students who want to pursue a bachelor’s degree in Oregon.
+Our 2023 rankings named Oregon State University the best value school in Oregon for mechanical engineering students working on their bachelor’s degree.
 Oregon State is a fairly large public school located in the city of Corvallis.

 The average tuition and fees for an in-state undergraduate at Oregon State are $12,188 a year.
 On average, ME graduates from Oregon State take out $24,561 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $465, based on a 10-year repayment plan.